Left Atrial Enlargement

 Prognosis

 LAE is not a benign condition.
-LA diameter, in the absence of LVH, acts as a prognosticator of fatal and nonfatal cardiovascular events independently of other contributors to cardiovascular risk such as hypertension.[27]
-Left atrial size is independently associated with all-cause mortality in both sexes and with ischemic stroke in women.[28]
-Underlying pathology leading to LAE should be explored and managed accordingly to avoid any catastrophic outcome and prevent poor quality of life.
+In the absence of left ventricular hypertrophy, LA diameter serves as an independent prognosticator of fatal and nonfatal cardiovascular events, regardless of other risk factors such as hypertension.[53]
+LA size is independently linked to all-cause mortality in both sexes and to ischemic stroke in women.[54]
+Identifying and managing the underlying causes of LAE is crucial to prevent catastrophic outcomes and improve the patient's quality of life.

 Complications